Gogo people: Notable Gogo people

-Simon Chiwanga, Environmental Management Scientist, Water Sanitation and Hygiene Expert and Activist, Public Health and Toxicology Researcher; Currently working as the Program Manager - Malaria and Child Health in PSI Tanzania.
-He is also a Theologian and Canon of the Anglican Church of Tanzania, Gospel Musician and member of the synod of the Diocese of Mara.
+Environmental Management Scientist, Water Sanitation and Hygiene Expert and Activist, Public Health and Toxicology Researcher; worked as Program Manager - Malaria and Child Health in PSI Tanzania; Theologian and Canon of the Anglican Church of Tanzania, Gospel Musician.
+Also worked with Amref Health Africa as WASH Expert and currently he is the C.E.O of Chiwanga Enterprises Ltd; an Executive Director of the Integrated Rural Development Organization (IRDO).
+He is also the current Chairman of the Songwe River Basin Commission.